cloudant-labs/slate/source/includes/api/_sharding.md

 ### Cloudant Sharding best practices

 Each database has its own requirements.
 Here are a few best practices to remember.
+For most databases, you do not need to adjust the default `Q` and `N` values.
+However, it is essential to evaluate the expected growth of your database and choose the right shard count from the beginning when you expect your Cloudant database is going to be large, or if your application uses a per-user or per-device model with a large number of small databases.

-For most databases, you do not need to adjust the default `Q` and `R` value.
-However, when you expect that your Cloudant database is going to be large, or if your application uses a per-user or per-device model with a large number of small databases, it is essential to evaluate the expected growth of your database and choose the right shard count from the beginning.
-Alternatively, if a database has grown much larger in size while in production than was initially predicted, you might want to take the following step.
+Alternatively, if a database has grown much larger in size while in production than was initially predicted, you might want to take the following steps.

 1. Create a new database with a more appropriate shard count.
-2. Migrate your data to that database using replication [LINK].
+2. Migrate your data to that database using [replication](http://docs.cloudant.com/replication.html).
 3. Delete the previous database.

 Unfortunately, there is no exact formula to determine what the optimal shard count is for a database in Cloudant.
-Due to the multiple variables in a production database, the *best* “shard count should be determined through experimentation.
+Due to the multiple variables in a production database, the *best* shard count should be determined through experimentation.
 However, consider these recommendations when you select the shard count for larger databases.

 1. Use a value of `Q` that will result in shards that are less than 20GB in size.
-2. For larger databases, it is important to factor the number of nodes in the cluster into this equation.
-If you make the shard count divisible by the node count, it ensures that each node in the cluster has the same number of shards of the database, and make it more likely that the data is balanced.
+2. It is important to factor the number of nodes in the cluster into this equation.
+If you make the shard count divisible by the node count, it ensures that each node in the cluster has the same number of shards of the database, and makes it more likely that the data is balanced.

 As an illustration, let’s consider a cluster of 6 nodes, where you expect your database to grow to 500GB in size.
 When creating the database, thirty shards could be a reasonable number.
 This method satisfies the following conditions.

 1. At 500GB, each shard is ~17GB, which satisfies the recommendation of keeping shards below 50GB.
 2. With Q=30 and N=3, the N * Q count is 90.
-Since the total count is divisible by the node count of 6, this means that each node in the cluster has the same number of shards for this database, and disk space will probably remains balanced.
+Since the total count is divisible by the node count of 6, this means that each node in the cluster has the same number of shards for this database, and makes the chance that disk space will remain balanced.

 In addition, different application servers, such as IoTs or mobile devices, access large databases in Cloudant multiple times per second.
-If you have more unique shards, this allows for the database to accept more simultaneous connections from client devices or application servers.
+If you have more shards, this configuration makes it more likely that load from the requests will be evenly distributed.

 Alternatively, let’s consider a scenario on the opposite end of the spectrum, where an application is using multiple small databases, thousands, or even millions.
 In this scenario, it might be preferable to reduce the value of `Q` below the default setting.
 Databases smaller than 1MB derive very little benefit from being split into multiple shards, because they often have only one user who makes relatively infrequent requests.
 For tiny databases like this, consider using a very low number of shards.
 Small databases are less likely to cause node imbalances, so the priority for evenly dividing them among database nodes is insignificant.
-If you use smaller shard counts for smaller databases, it helps performance.
+Use smaller shard counts for smaller databases to help performance.